OlivierSohn/hamazed/BACKLOG.md

 - make 11 packages
 https://begriffs.com/posts/2014-10-25-creating-package-hackage.html

-  - Env should be in Game ?
-Run also?
-  - Aggregate doc when appropriate.

-  - unit-test resampleWithExtremities

   - refactor Coords : Coords Pos / Coords Speed : it is important when converting to / from continuous I don't think there is a need yet to convert a speed to discrete?